 Brands are under constant pressure to minimize overhead costs and maximize profits.
 Often label design takes place under constrained budgets where the brand and the design team need to collaborate and build labels with limited resources.

 The CPG industry lacks a standard format for labeling.
 While there exist extensive regulatory guidelines, each brand has its labeling format.
 Although this gives brands creative freedom, it also makes reviewing and correcting labels a challenging task.
 With a dedicated text comparison tool for labels, this task becomes easier.
-They are available as a part of your labelling management software and can integrate into your existing workflow.
+They are available as a part of your artwork management software and can integrate into your existing workflow.
 Here are some of the areas where such a tool can help.

 Typographic errors are the most common form of labeling errors.
 They are often overlooked when one does manual proofing.
 Have a look at the image below and see if you can spot the error.